Richman (series)

-Richman (大富翁 (Big Tycoon)) is a series of digital board games created and published by Taiwanese game developer company Softstar Entertainment.
+Richman (大富翁 (Big Tycoon)) is a series of digital board games created and published by Taiwanese game developer company Softstar Entertainment From 1989 to 2022.

 Gameplay

 Similarly to the Monopoly board game, players must gain the most wealth and/or bankrupt other players as they traverse in a game map, filled with property plots and other special tiles.
 The goal is achieved mainly by purchasing property and receiving rent from opponents, or investing in a simulated stock market.
 The gameplay usually also features a selection of minigames, special items, and random events that can change the standings.

 In Richman Fight, players need to choose different characters and prepare 8 function cards in repeat deck before starting a game.
 After the game start, players need to use a dice to control their chosen character in the map and make the opponents bankrupt through the effects of function cards, construct the special property, and release the character's ability.
 And also players can earn cards or trigger effects in different special blocks on a map to help them win a game.